diarboy/allbibek/docs/index.md

 hero:
   name: "allbibek."
-  text: "Develop, Build, <br>and Innovate with Confidence"
+  text: "Develop, Build, and Innovate with Confidence"
   tagline: Dive into a world of coding, creativity, and problem-solving, shared from my journey to yours.
 Together, let's explore programming, design, and personal growth as we build and innovate.
   image:
     src: /hero.png